 Certain areas of the ship, like The Haven on NCL, have restricted access.
 Ensure both cabins are within accessible zones to avoid access issues.
 If you’re in a premium area, book both cabins within the same zone.

-Multiple Key Cards
+Managing Multiple Key Cards

 Carrying multiple key cards can be inconvenient.
 Some families solve this by using lanyards with cardholders, making it easy to switch cards when needed.
 Alternatively, consider a small pouch or wallet for easy card management.